ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 Publish a paper about your package is an important aspect for academics developers.
 Traditional journals to publish your package are [The R Journal]() and the [Journal of Statistical Software]().

 > The package that are peer reviwed by rOpenSci have a fast track for publication on the [Journal Open Source Software]().

+As a package maintainer there are several activities you can implement to advertise your package.
+If you package is part of rOpenSci's suite, there are also some ways we can support you.
+By implement some of these option we hope you can effectively reach users who can benefit from its functionality.